-This new Automated People Mover (APM) System connecting the Florida Department of Transportation’s new Miami Intermodal Center/Rental Car Facility.
-The completed MIC will serve as a major transportation hub for highway, mass transit, and rail systems to Miami International Airport’s landside terminal pedestrian bridges and parking garage structures.
+This new Automated People Mover (APM) System connecting the Florida Department of Transportation’s new Miami Intermodal Center/Rental Car (MIC) Facility to the airport's MIA Mover station.
+The completed MIC serves as a major transportation hub for highway, mass transit, and rail systems to Miami International Airport’s landside terminal pedestrian bridges and parking garage structures.
 The new APM system includes two new elevated stations and a 1.2-mile guideway structure utilizing segmental construction.

 T.Y.
 Lin International is part of the consultant team responsible for the engineering design and construction including structural design of guideway segmental construction--both the steel girders and the precast beams which connect to the MIC station.